colinhuckstep/homelab/README.md

 An example inventory file is provided at inventories/example.yml It is non-functional and would need updated with the current node names, IPs, user, ControlD resolver IDs.

 ## Portainer
 Portainer Admin Console is installed on the portainer_admin node listed in the inventory.
 It is not setup to expose the local docker instance.
+Portainer Config JSON is stored in the secrets repo.

 Portainer Edge Agent is configured to run on all nodes listed in portainer_agents group in the inventory.
 Edge Agent was chosen because of the ability to schedule jobs when using the Edge Compute features in portainer.